-Regardless of whether vacationers ride their motorcycles, sip some vino or go sailing before hitting the sack, they’ll find themselves surrounded by memorable digs here.
-After a night at one of these eight dreamy destinations, it may be hard to wake up and get out of bed.
+Regardless of whether vacationers ride their motorcycles, sip some vino or flaot on a boat before hitting the sack, they’ll find themselves surrounded by memorable digs here.
+After a night at one of these dreamy destinations, it may be hard to wake up and get out of bed.

 A freezer stocked with ice cream around the clock is just a taste of the perks at this 1920s-era estate, now a hotel and conference center.
 Guests feel like they’ve arrived at Downton Abbey when a butler greets them at the castle-like Manor House.
 Intricate details include hand-painted tile marble tubs in some rooms.